edmadrid/lighthouse-dashboard/README.md

 Each test will:
 - Test all pages in the specified JSON file(s)
 - Generate individual dashboards (e.g., `dist/ac.html`)
-- Update the tabbed index at `dist/index.html`
+- Update the central dashboard at `dist/index.html`

 ## Project Structure